 The funds collected by the Operation Round Up program are administered by the Cotton Electric Charitable Foundation and its five directors: Danny Marlett, president; Carter Waid, vice president; Cindy Zelbst, secretary-treasurer; Ken Layn, president of the Cotton Electric board of trustees; and Jennifer Meason, Cotton Electric CEO.
 The CECF board meets and discusses applications quarterly.
-A list of contributions is published on the website and in the Cotton Electric
+A list of contributions is published on the website and in the Cotton Electric newspaper, The Current.

-For information about the Operation "The goal of CECF is to improve than \$311,000 has been contributed to Round Up program, call 580-875-3351 or 800-522-3520 or visit our website, CottonElectric.com.
+For information about the Operation Round Up program, call 580-875-3351 or 800-522-3520 or visit our website, CottonElectric.com.